digital-preservation-is-people/digital-preservation-is-people.github.io/_posts/2020-01-26-support-the-52Fund.md

 ## Background

-The way the news surrounding the SAA vice-president election reached me was first via:
+The way the news surrounding the Society of American Archivists (SAA) vice-president election reached me was first via:

 * Courtney Chartier's blog: [here][saa-1].